Amazon Prom Dress Transformation

 Here is What We Started With.

-The biggest problem was it was nicer than we were hoping.
-Letting me try for the first time to do a full dress coloring on a old thrift dress was one thing but this one was nice... so It was harder to get Mom to hand it over.
+The biggest problem—it was nicer than we were hoping.
+Letting me try to fo a full dress coloring for the first time on a old thrift dress was one thing, but this one was nice... so it was harder to get our mom to hand it over.

 Seriously.
 She didn’t want me to paint it.

-..but before you give her too hard of a time for not trusting her artistic daughter, note this.
-I had already stated if I am to do a coloring for her it has to be full color.
+…but before you give her too hard of a time for not trusting her artistic daughter, note this.
+I had already stated that if I am to do a coloring for her it has to be full color.
 I had never done a full color before.
-I get carried away when it's family, and go a bit crazy.....my mom has lived with me and raised me and knows I go art CRAZY.
+I get carried away when it's family, and go a bit crazy... my mom has lived with me and raised me and knows I go art CRAZY.

 Correction by Mother: This was not a test dress, this was a nice prom dress I paid good money for.
 Not to destroy or experiment with.

 Attempt 1, Test 1, ugh I mean phase 1?

 I started with brushing on Pearl Ex Powder.
 The results right away were soft, gold, ombre, and awesome.
 So sending these photos to Mom and Madi, no problem.
 Yet, there was a problem.
 Pear Ex needs a binder to make it stick to the fabric, meaning it will end up off the dress and on everything else.
 Although, it had the benefit I could catch any guy that got too close "gold" handed.
 Muahhahhahhahah.